Masterolic/Insta-Downloader/README.md

 `LOG_GROUP`Telegram chat id of your log group to dump errors

+`DUMP_GROUP` Telegram chat id for logging all messages send to bot dm also files sended by bot

 ### CAN I CONTACT OWNER ?
  >  IF you need any help or need to add any features or tell feedback , don't hesitate to contact me